 Resources for professionals

 On this page you will find information and resources on a range of different topics.
+Resources include the ‘My needs, wishes and feelings’ pack for children and young people.
 Click the titles to see more.

 Tools for evidence informed practice

 The tools below are derived from a range of sources and many are not Cafcass original documents.
 Each tool has been identified for use by Cafcass staff.
 Information on the source of each document is referenced in the further information section below.

 Table last updated: 06/09/2016